cg813/cg813/README.md

 ## Professional Summary
 🎓 10 years of experience in Software engineering.

-6+ years of experience in developing web and microservices using Node.js and Golang
+6+ years of experience in developing web and microservices using Python, Node.js and Golang

 4+ years of experience in React, Angular and Vue.js